Eknathreddy09/tap-operators-workshop/workshop/content/exercises/09-Test-scan.md

+In this section, lets make some changes to the scanpolicy file and see how the application deployment goes through, how the errors can be fixed.

 ```execute
 sudo tanzu apps workload list -n tap-install
 ```

-Edit scanpolicy
+Edit scanpolicy and Add "Critical" to notAllowedSeverities list:

 ```editor:open-file
 file: /home/eduk8s/scanpolicy.yaml
 line: 16
 ```

-Add severities to the file: "Critical"

 ref Image: ![Scanpolicy](images/scanpolicy-1.png)